HongWuL/sAMPpred-GAT/README.md

 ---D.npz

 ```
 Note that `generate_features_example.sh` just generated the corrent folder structure.
-It is easy to  follow the example to generate the input folder.
+Just follow the example to generate the input folder.

 ### Test

 A trained model for XUAMP is supplied in saved_models/samp.model as an example.
 Run `test.py` to predict the example sequences:
 `python test.py`

-If you want test the specific dataset, for example XUAMP, you should copy the files in fasta format in `datasets/independent/` directory into the `data/test_data/positive/` folder and `data/test_data/negative/`, and change the args relative to the input in `test.py`.
+If you want test the specific dataset, for example XUAMP, you should copy the files in fasta format in `datasets/independent/` directory into the `data/test_data/positive/` folder and `data/test_data/negative/`, and set the **args** relative to the inputs
 An example is given in `test.sh`.

 ### Train

-If you want train a model based on the specific dataset, for example XUAMP, you should copy the files in fasta format in `datasets/train datasets/` directory into the `data/train_data/positive/` folder and `data/train_data/negative/`, and change the args relative to the input in `train.py` as the test process.
+If you want train a model based on the specific dataset, for example XUAMP, you should copy the files in fasta format in `datasets/train datasets/` directory into the `data/train_data/positive/` folder and `data/train_data/negative/`, and set the args relative to the inputs as shown in `train.sh`.
 An example is given in `train.sh`.